jamesoh3928/HaskGit/docs/Proposal.md

   To streamline and make the testing environment more practical,
     we will employ a template directory (with sub-directories and files) and executing commands within specified datetime.

   In addition, the helper functions that make up the commands will also be involved in the unit tests in order to improve reliability and facilitate debugging.

 ### Checkpoint
-- TODO: Expected functionality to be completed at the Checkpoint (Jack).
-  By the first checkpoint, we hope to complete following tasks:
+  By the checkpoint, we plan to complete following tasks:

   - Defining data types for Git Objects, Ref, and Index
   - Argument parser function